openshift/enhancements/enhancements/storage/csi-migration.md

 In subsequent OCP releases we would proceed with EBS, vSphere and Azure (_CSIMigrationAWS_, _CSIMigrationvSphere_ and _CSIMigrationAzureFile_), without a predefined order.

 With this patch, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detach Controller will **only** rely on the information propagated by the node.
 In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a node basis only.

+Note: one might wonder why upstream does not implement this behaviour already.
+The answer is that they do not have the same issues OCP has in regards to disabling feature flags in the wrong order across components.

 #### Benefits